Student Spotlight: Thomas Fairbank

 But before he could enter a PT program, he needed to finish some classes first.
 So he turned to College of DuPage.

-"Since my bachelor's degree is in History, I needed to attend COD to complete my science prerequisites for Physical Therapy school," said Fairbank, who began taking a full load of classes in fall 2010.
-"COD has been an absolutely wonderful place for me to learn the foundational science skills I need.
-I found the instructors here are very supportive of their students and fascinating on an intellectual level.
-In addition, I am glad that I can easily, and cheaply, enroll at COD."
+“Since my bachelor’s degree is in History, I needed to attend COD to complete my science prerequisites for Physical Therapy school,” said Fairbank, who began taking a full load of classes in fall 2010.
+“COD was an absolutely wonderful place for me to learn the foundational science skills I need.
+I found the instructors here were very supportive of their students and fascinating on an intellectual level.
+In addition, I was glad that I could easily, and cheaply, enroll at COD.”

-Fairbank also earned the Martin Luther King Jr. Scholarship in 2011 to help pay for his COD education.
-He is currently finishing his second year of physical therapy school at Northwestern University while taking advantage of many internship opportunities.
-In summer 2012, he completed an internship at a Maryland hospital in a rehabilitation department with neurological, orthopedic, and medically challenging patients.
-In spring 2013, he finished an acute care internship in Colorado that focused on orthopedic patients post-surgery.
-In fall 2013, he will be at the Rehabilitation Institute of Chicago's Spine and Sports Rehabilitation Center, and in spring 2014 he will be at Vanguard West Suburban Medical Center for his final two internships.
+Fairbank also earned the Martin Luther King Jr. Scholarship to help pay for his COD education.
+He transferred to Northwestern University and completed a variety of internships: one at a Maryland hospital in a rehabilitation department with neurological, orthopedic, and medically challenging patients; an acute care internship in Colorado that focused on orthopedic patients post-surgery; one at the Rehabilitation Institute of Chicago’s Spine and Sports Rehabilitation Center; and one at Vanguard West Suburban Medical Center.

-In April 2014, Fairbank plans to graduate as a doctor of physical therapy.
-He hopes to work at an outpatient clinic in the Chicago area.
+In 2014, Fairbank graduated as a doctor of physical therapy.

 “I would encourage others to look into health care as a career,” he said.
 “This is a growing field with meaningful and rewarding work.
 I am excited for my future and thankful that COD helped me get there.”